SerenTera/monster-marker/README.md

 !warn clear- Attempts to clear all markers and reset the module.
 Use if vergos head failed to despawn

 Currently only supports Big Blue Boxes.
 Can be modified for other objects.
+Many thanks to teralove for the work on party death markers for codes on markers (https://github.com/teralove/party-death-markers)